A graduate world

 So where should all this be going?
 What are we trying to do with higher education?
 If it is mainly about careers and employment, what impact might very high participation levels be having on professions that involve significant skills not taught in universities?
 What future do we want to have, or not have, for apprenticeships?
 If higher education is not about vocational preparation, should we then logically want to have everyone go to university?
 No country has ever really addressed these issues.
 Some (for example, Ireland) set more and more ambitious targets for higher education participation, but without any real debate on the implications.
 If universities are, quite properly, not intended to accommodate social elites, should they also not be host to intellectual or knowledge-based elites?

 Some have argued that high levels of university participation compromise standards and increase drop-out rates.
 I think we should treat such arguments with care, in case they mask social elitism.
-But perhaps the time has come for a much more explicit debate about higher education, what it is for and who should be encouraged to participate.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But perhaps the time has come for a much more explicit debate about higher education, what it is for and who should be encouraged to participate.higher education comment below, or link to this permanent URL from your own site.